Lee Chae-yeon

-Lee Chae-yeon (born January 11, 2000) is a South Korean singer and dancer.
+Lee Chae-yeon (born January 11, 2000) is a South Korean singer, dancer, and actress.
 She was a member of the South Korean-Japanese girl group Iz*One, and made her solo debut in 2022 with her first extended play (EP), Hush Rush.

 Early life

 Lee Chae-yeon was born on January 11, 2000, in Yongin, South Korea.
 She is the older sister of Chaeryeong, a member of the girl group Itzy.

 Career

 2013–2017: K-pop Star 3 and Sixteen

 In 2013, Lee appeared as a contestant on the third season of K-pop Star alongside her sister Chaeryeong.
 Both were praised for their dancing skills and soon became trainees at JYP Entertainment.
 In 2015, the sisters participated in Mnet's reality girl group survival show Sixteen, which determined the lineup for the girl group Twice.
 After being eliminated in the third episode, she left JYP Entertainment and later joined WM Entertainment.